-2.3.4.
-Well designed cafés, food stalls can be encouraged in designated areas to extend time spent by users in Open Spaces, encourage employment and the local economy.
-Cafe owners and Food Vendors must be adequately trained in sustainable waste management practices and shall ensure that the waste they generate is appropriately segregated, disposed and composted at source before the end of each day. (more details in point 3.3).
+3.3.4.
+Well designed cafés, food stalls can be encouraged in designated areas of some Open Spaces to extend usage time and encourage employment and the local economy.
+Cafe owners and Food Vendors must be adequately trained in sustainable waste management practices and shall ensure that the waste they generate is appropriately segregated, disposed and composted at source before the end of each day. (more details in point 3.1.3).

-2.5.2.
+3.5.2.
 Accident prevention and safety is essential through regular maintenance of children's play areas.
 Broken play equipment should be immediately repaired.

 Identify and engage with multi age and background users of Open Spaces to identify the needs of the community through workshops and surveys.
 Periodic re-evaluation must take place to make sure the space is serving its purpose.